ObjectWeaver/ObjectWeaver/Readme.md

 ### Enterprise Edition

 The code in the `ee/` directory is licensed under the ObjectWeaver Commercial License and requires a valid ObjectWeaver Enterprise Edition subscription for production use.
 This edition includes more advanced management features.

-For more details, see LICENSE.txt or contact us for [Enterprise Edition inquiries](https://objectweaver.dev/contact).
+Currently it is a placeholder to make everything easier to manage later down the line.
+If you've got any questions about the features etc. we are building please contact us at enterprise@objectweaver.dev